Suraj151/esp8266-framework/README.md

 | Tab | complete, cycling through matching command names |
 | Esc | cancel the line; inside `fedit`, open the save/cancel/delete menu |
 | Ctrl+C, Ctrl+Z | abort the running command |

+Clients disagree about what Enter is: a raw serial terminal sends `\n`, telnet sends CR LF.
+Both endings are accepted, and a pair is taken as the single key press it represents rather than as a key press followed by an empty line — the two halves may arrive in separate reads, so which ending was taken is remembered on the session.

 A long-running command receives these mid-execution by overriding `executeTermInputAction`.